delucis/v3.chrisswithinbank.net/bio/index.md

 staging an intimate responsiveness to one another and their instrument’s resonance.

-Since 2013, I have been a student in the doctoral programme at Harvard University (USA) where my dissertation committee includes Profs.
+I recently graduated from the doctoral programme at Harvard University (USA) where my dissertation committee included Profs.
 Chaya Czernowin, Vijay Iyer, and Hans Tutschku.
-I studied on the ‘Cursus 1’ programme at IRCAM (France), supported by an Entente Cordiale Scholarship, and at the University of Manchester (UK) where I received Bachelors and Masters degrees in music and composition, studying with Ricardo Climent.
+I previously studied on the ‘Cursus 1’ programme at IRCAM (France), supported by an Entente Cordiale Scholarship, and at the University of Manchester (UK) where I received Bachelors and Masters degrees in music and composition, studying with Ricardo Climent.
 Other important musical